bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

 ## How are maps and data different?

-* Like most people, you might find that the terms "maps" and "data" blend together in your head.
+* You might find that the terms “maps” and “data” blend together in your head, or perhaps they don’t seem connected at all.
 * You might wonder ...
     * Is a map data?
     * Does a map *show* data?